 - Units should fit together with no gaps or overlaps

-- Units should be of a size that give adequate precision (accuracy)
+- Units should be of a size that gives adequate precision (accuracy).

 The area of a flat shape is conserved (stays constant) as parts of it are moved to different places on the shape.
-So any shape can be ‘morphed’ into a shape with the same area by ‘giving and taking’.
+Any shape can be ‘morphed’ into a shape with the same area by ‘giving and taking’.

 Observations of students during this unit can be used to inform judgments in relation to the Learning Progression Frameworks.
 Click for tables of guidelines.